 How was I going to print it?
 I had first come across printed photobooks as an alternative to photo albums about a dozen years ago.
 They allowed much greater flexibility in layout, would allow you to have multiple copies and could include text although initially they were very limited at this.

 As time went on the options increased with different software giving more control over layouts and text.
 Producing a text based book became a real option.
 In some cases you worked online uploading each photo or piece of text as you went along, while in other cases you completed the book on your computer and then uploaded it in one go.
-This had the advantage that you could print it out before you uploaded it and do a final proof read before it was cast in stone.
+This had the advantage that you could print it out before you uploaded it and do a final proof read (on paper rather than on the screen, which allows you to make use of your red pen) before it was cast in stone.
 The platform I decided to use was Blurb (others are available).

 In March 2016 I created a book using Booksmart software from Blurb.
 First I typed the text as a Word document which allowed me to use its spell checking and grammar checking capabilities (not that I necessarily agreed with them and of course I still had to look out for correctly spelled but incorrect words).
 I did all the page layouts in Booksmart on my computer and then uploaded them to Blurb and had one copy printed.
 I didn’t make it public – I was the only person who could see it.

 When I got it back I was reasonably pleased with it but had quite a few ideas on how it could be improved.
 The cover was a bit bland, some parts didn’t flow as well as I would have liked and it wasn’t as well balanced as it should have been.
 Effectively it was the final copy of the first draft.
 It was 74 pages long while the published version runs to 128 pages.

 So I revised my text, which was in a Word document, improved the maps and printed it all out on my printer.
 I put it into a ring binder and read through it looking for places where it could be worded better or where the text didn’t flow as well as it should.
 I wrote on the pages, often continuing on a separate sheet.